tobyli/Sugilite_development/README.md

 # Sugilite
 ##Installation:

-1. Install the app using the APK
+1. Install the app using the APK (app-release.apk)

 2. Grant the storage access permission (Go to Settings -> Apps -> Sugilite -> Permissions)